Syedaaneesa/home-improvement/README.md

 ## 📬 Contact

-If you need WordPress design, Elementor customization, or a full website build, I’d be glad to collaborate with you!
+If you’re looking for WordPress design, Elementor customization, or a complete website build, I’d love to work with you!

 **👤 Developer:** Syeda Aneesa
 **📧 Email:** saneesa@zeestmedia.com]